 A Perfect Fit

 Launched by the OpenResearch Foundation in January 2022, OpenAlex aims to continue on from MAG (Microsoft Academic Graph), which was discontinued at the end of 2021¹.
-MAG was a crucial data point for many groups and researchers who needed metadata on publications, topics, citations, ect.
-With the retirement of MAG, a void emerged.²
+MAG was a crucial data point for many groups and researchers who needed metadata on publications, topics, citations, etc. With the retirement of MAG, a void emerged.²

 OpenAlex fills this gap by offering a reliable and accessible source of scholarly data to the research community.
 Funded by the non-profit OurResearch, OpenAlex emphasizes community and inclusivity.
 Its open-source nature fosters innovation, transparency, and, importantly, discovery.³